 When are you planning to launch your website?

 Finally – what is the deadline?
-If there is a deadline, you’d better start working asap.
-If there are no deadlines – tell your client how excited you are to start working on this interesting new project and push them gently into making this decision.
+If there is a deadline and if it is a tight one, explain the urgency to the client and do what you can to start the project asap.
+If there are no deadlines – tell your client how excited you are to start working on this interesting new project and push them gently into making a decision.

 We have done a number of projects with clients coming from various industries.
 One of the most successful projects we have worked on was building a website for commercial construction specialists, J3 Building Solutions Limited.
 The client knew exactly what they wanted and the project was successfully delivered within the predicted timelines.